Categories

 Roan Antelope Hunted with Nick Bowker

 Shot placement must be in the bottom third of the animal directly above the front shoulder.
 This will ensure a heart or lung shot.
-Avoid head and neck shots, which are high-risk when hunting Roan.
+For those seeking an added challenge, bow hunting is also an option, requiring closer proximity and greater stealth.

 African roan antelope hunting with Nick Bowker.